kylep/multi/apps/blog/README.md

 `paths` array in `getStaticPaths`.

-## Styling
+## Styling & Content Paths

-Have tried to keep the styles as close to the code as possible.
-Look for css primarily in the react `sx` properties in the page components themselves, specifically in `blog/components` files and the common page component in `blog/pages/[..route.js]`.
+- I've tried to keep the styles as close to the code as possible.
+Primarily in react's `sx` props on page components
+- Components are defined in `blog/components`.
+  - The common/base page component is `blog/pages/[..route.js]`.
+It handles routes and page structure.

-Components have been organized in a "1 export per file" structure.
+  - Components have been organized to have 1 export per file.
+- Theme styles and `<head>` are in `pages/_app.js`.
+  - Theme CSS is used mainly for component elements that can use `<Typography>` blocks
+- Global styles, and specifically styles for blog post content that gets rendered to HTML by `remark`, are in `styles/globals.css` since they can't easily use `<Typography>`